Proof of English Proficiency

 International students who want to improve their English skills during the summer are invited to enroll in English Language Courses.

-There is no English proficiency requirement for these courses.
+There is no English proficiency requirement to take Communication Studies 1A and Communication Studies 1B.

 There is no TOEFL requirement for enrollment in ESL courses, however the Summer ESL Program at UCLA expects students to have, at a minimum, intermediate English language proficiency.
 The program defines "intermediate" as having had two years of solid foundational English coursework, whereby students understand conversational and academic English beyond basic structures and vocabulary, read intermediate level texts, and are able to write cohesive paragraphs and essays.
 The ESL Program does not, unfortunately, accommodate beginners.
 All students will be required to take a placement examination on the first day of classes.